Chiang Mai – Hotel History

 FOOD and BEVERAGE:

 The restaurant is open from 7 until 3 and serves both Thai and Falang (foreign) dishes.
-Room service is available, as is a coffee shop in the lobby.
+Room service is available, as has a coffee shop in the lobby.

 In addition to the food stalls next door at the Thainin market, directly across the street is the Spirit House Restaurant and Bar.